Hackney Carriage and Private Hire Licensing Policy

 3.4 Health / Medical Certificate

-Anyone applying for a new or renewal driver licence will have to provide a council issued medical certificate which has been completed and signed by the applicant’s registered medical practice/practitioner and issued within the previous three months.
+Anyone applying for a new or renewal driver licence will have to provide a Council issued medical certificate which has been completed and signed by the applicant’s registered medical practice/practitioner and issued within the previous three months.
 You can also provide a PSV/HGV Group II medical certificate that has been completed by your own registered medical practice within the previous three months.
+Alternatively, this can be completed by a doctor who has access to your full medical records and is registered with the General Medical Council, with the prior agreement of Buckinghamshire Council.
 If you are applying for a new licence you are advised to arrange this appointment after you have successfully completed all of the other parts of the application process.
-The council has adopted the Group II requirements of the DVLA driver medical standards and you will need to demonstrate that you can comply with this standard.
+The Council has adopted the Group II requirements of the DVLA driver medical standards and you will need to demonstrate that you can comply with this standard.
 You are responsible for paying any fees required for any medical examination.

 If there are concerns about your health at any time when you hold a licence, you may need to have additional medical checks carried out and if these are not carried out or indicate that you are not fit to drive, your licence may be suspended or revoked as a result.
 The council views the use of illegal drugs as completely incompatible with being fit and proper to hold a licence to drive members of the public.